University of Arizona (Philosophy)

 Because I am employed full-time during the work week, I am only available to tutor on weekends.

-In many ways I am uniquely positioned to teach difficult and troubled students, especially those who are bored with school because they are unhappy with themselves, smarter than many of their teachers, or both.
+If you or your child hates going to school for any reason, I may be the right person to help him or her.
+In many ways I am uniquely positioned to teach difficult, troubled, and underperforming students.
+This especially true for those who are bored with school because they are unhappy with themselves, bullied by their classmates, or smarter than many of their teachers.
 First, I was one myself from grade school through my first year of college, so I have personal knowledge of what they are experiencing.
 Secondly, I have worked with students of all ages, and from a variety of ethnic and cultural backgrounds.
 Finally, I served four years as an instructor in a special program funded by the U.S. Department of Labor.
 The only students permitted were those who had been determined by their behavior and achievement to be at risk of dropping out of school.
 For each year that the program operated, my students measurably increased their math and English scores two school years for each one spent in the program.
 We also outperformed every other school participating.

 My teaching experience includes both children aged four through eighteen, and adults of all ages.

-MA - Rice University in Philosophy with specialization in Ethics and logical structure of language.
+I have a BA from University of Arizona in Philosophy with minors in English and math and an MA from Rice University in Philosophy with specialization in Ethics and logical structure of language.
 At the time I left my formal education, I was ABD for the Ph.D.

 During my last four years in the public school system, I was employed in a special program funded by the U.S. Department of Labor.
 All of my students were at least two years behind grade level competency in both English and mathematics It was also required that their families' incomes were below the US poverty standards.
 Most students enrolled were behind more than four years in English, mathematics, or both.
 In the course of a school year, using computer-aided instructional material, I consistently improved each student's mastery levels by two years or more in both English and mathematics.